Choiceugwuede/Beejan-Technologies-End-to-End-Pipeline-Design/README.md

 ## Serving Layer
-Proceesed data in the warehouse will be available to query using SQL
+Processed data in the warehouse will be available to query using SQL

 ### Use Cases
 - Operations teams: Monitor spikes in compliants for faster engagements, trigger real-time alerts.